Skip to Main Content

 Internship

-Internship is defined by CACREP as “a distinctly defined, post-practicum, supervised clinical experience in which the student refines and enhances basic counseling or student development knowledge and skills, and integrates and authenticates professional knowledge and skills related to program objectives.”
-The purpose of internship is to build on the foundational experience of practicum and consolidate your knowledge, skills, and dispositions as competent and confident counseling professionals.
-Internship is completed after you have successfully completed all practicum requirements and consists of at least two terms of enrollment.
+Internship is defined by CACREP as “a distinctly defined, entry-level, post-practicum, supervised fieldwork experience in which the student refines and enhances basic counseling or student development knowledge and skills, and integrates professional knowledge and skills.”
+The purpose of internship is to consolidate your knowledge, skills, and dispositions as competent and confident counseling professionals.

 For more detailed information about internship, please refer to Section 4.
 Participating in Field Experience.